surfer190/fixes/docs/postgres/create-a-postgres-user-and-grant-access-to-a-db.md

     psql
     \c <db_name>
+    GRANT ALL ON SCHEMA public TO <username>;
+    GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA public to
+    <username>;
-    GRANT USAGE, CREATE ON SCHEMA public TO <username>;
+    GRANT ALL PRIVILEGES ON ALL SEQUENCES IN SCHEMA public TO <username>;

 > You may get an error `FATAL:  Peer authentication failed for user "pali_canon"` when attempting to login with `psql -U <username> -W`